cstroessner/SpectralMethod3D/README.txt

-Code to reproduce the figures in "Functional Tucker approximation using Chebyshev interpolation" by S. Dolgov, D. Kressner, C.Stroessner
+Code to reproduce the figures in "Fast global spectral methods for three-dimensional partial differential equations" by C.Stroessner and D.Kressner
 (Arxiv: TODO set link.)

 To perform perform the experiments you need to additionally download